kohya-ss/sd-scripts/README.md

   - `uniform`: uniform random
   - `sigmoid`: sigmoid of random normal, same as x-flux, AI-toolkit etc.
   - `shift`: shifts the value of sigmoid of normal distribution random number
+  - `flux_shift`: shifts the value of sigmoid of normal distribution random number, depending on the resolution (same as FLUX.1 dev inference). `--discrete_flow_shift` is ignored when `flux_shift` is specified.
 - `--sigmoid_scale` is the scale factor for sigmoid timestep sampling (only used when timestep-sampling is "sigmoid").
 The default is 1.0.
 Larger values will make the sampling more uniform.
   - This option is effective even when`--timestep_sampling shift` is specified.
   - Normally, leave it at 1.0.
 Larger values make the value before shift closer to a uniform distribution.